avocado-framework/avocado/docs/source/WritingTests.rst

             self.log.debug('Everybody look, I had a good lunch today...')

-If you need to write directly to the test stdout and stderr streams, there are another 2 class attributes for that, :mod:`avocado.test.Test.stdout_log` and :mod:`avocado.test.Test.stderr_log`, that have the exact same methods of the log object.
+If you need to write directly to the test stdout and stderr streams, there are another 2 class attributes for that, :mod:`avocado.Test.stdout_log` and :mod:`avocado.Test.stderr_log`, that have the exact same methods of the log object.
 So if you want to add stuff to your expected stdout and stderr streams, you can do something like::

-    class output_test(test.Test):
+    class output_test(Test):

         def runTest(self):
             self.log.info('This goes to the log and it is only informational')